shreystechtips/pythonbytes/projects/fractals-I/README.md

 - The paint cans could be placed evenly like the vertices of a regular polygon... or they could be placed randomly

+Hopefully by the time you have completed these three projects you have improved your Python skills.
+Did you learn anything interested that relates to the idea of fractals?